-The Second Draft Law replaces the old impatriate regime for highly skilled foreign employees who relocate to Luxembourg and replaces it with a simplified and more robust version.
+The Second Draft Law will repeal the old impatriate regime for highly skilled foreign employees who relocate to Luxembourg and replace it with a simplified and more robust version.

 The new impatriate regime allows for a 50% exemption of the gross annual remuneration, including benefits paid-in-kind, which is capped at EUR 400,000.

-The new impatriate regime still contains the conditions for high valued employees to benefit including (non-exhaustive list):
+The new impatriate regime maintains the conditions for high valued employees to benefit including (non-exhaustive list):

-- The impatriate takes up residence in Luxembourg and for the five proceeding years did not live within 150 km from the border or was otherwise subject to Luxembourg personal income taxation; - The impatriate must earn an annual fixed remuneration (salary base) of at least EUR 75,000; - The impatriate has acquired in-depth specialisation in the sector or their employment; - Other conditions apply (including special conditions for seconded employees).
+• The impatriate must take up residence in

+Luxembourg and for the five proceeding years did not live within 150 km of the border or was not otherwise subject to Luxembourg personal income taxation;

+• The impatriate must earn an annual fixed remuneration (salary base) of at least EUR 75,000;

+The impatriate must have acquired in-depth specialisation in the sector or their employment; Other conditions apply (including special conditions for seconded employees).